top of page

 U.S. Department of Education

-The goal of this project is to reorganize, redesign and responsive website for the Department of Education.
+The goal of this project was to reorganize, redesign, and build a fully responsive website for the Department of Education to improve usability, accessibility and overall user experience.

 Mission Statement